0 User Reviews

 Germany is therefore usually regarded as not being an ideal location to base a privacy-focused VPN service.
 However, there is some debate over the issue thanks to the reputation of its privacy laws.

-P2P is permitted, but only on the Finland server.
+P2P is permitted, but only on the Finland VPN server.

 Shellfire uses shared IP addresses.